senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 #### Create senzing/installer docker image

+On a non-airgapped system:

+1. :warning:
    To use the Senzing code, you must agree to the End User License Agreement (EULA).

-On a non-airgapped system:

-1. :warning: This step is intentionally tricky and not simply copy/paste.
+   This step is intentionally tricky and not simply copy/paste.
    This ensures that you make a conscious effort to accept the EULA.
    Example:

-    <code>export SENZING_ACCEPT_EULA="&lt;the value from [this link](https://github.com/Senzing/knowledge-base/blob/master/lists/environment-variables.md#senzing_accept_eula)&gt;"</code>

     <pre>export SENZING_ACCEPT_EULA="&lt;the value from <a href="https://github.com/Senzing/knowledge-base/blob/master/lists/environment-variables.md#senzing_accept_eula">this link</a>&gt;"</pre>